01 of 13

 Why does it have such a big reputation?
 That's also easy to explain.
 The first buildings went up along Sunset Strip in 1924.
 Because it was outside the city then and under less strict laws than Los Angeles or Beverly Hills, the Sunset Strip soon became a center for wild nightlife and gained the reputation it still enjoys today.

 Today, Sunset Strip is an area in transition, with lots of construction and an exciting new project at 8150 Sunset (between Alta Loma and Crescent Heights) designed by Frank Gehry.
-Check out these simulations to get an idea of what's coming.
 It will be fun to see how it all turns out, but until it's finished, expect traffic to be snarled and the area to be disrupted.

 Meanwhile, you can still check out the Strip.
 Here's how:

 Take the Sunset Trip.
 On Fridays and Saturdays, the city of West Hollywood offers a free trolly service, which is a cool way to get to a ton of restaurants, bars, and attractions on the Sunset Strip and Santa Monica Blvd., without having to worry about driving or parking.
-The free trolly service runs from 7pm-3am.
-Find out more about the trolly and its route.
+The free trolly service runs from 7 p.m. -3 a.m.

 02 of 13

 Chateau Marmont, 8221 Sunset Blvd.